hirsimaki-markus/arduino-PS2-to-USB/development-notes.md

 Software side the single most frustrating problem was Arduino Pro Micro in itself as it is notoriously difficult to program.
 Pro Micro lacks any sort of physical reset button so only way to even attempt to reset it is to short RST and GND pins.
 This reset doesn't always work and after getting the board programmed with wrong settings and faulty sketch at one point, the only solution was to reinstall all Windows drivers for Arduino along with all related software.
-Then immediately reset the board twice after connecting it to PC and upload empty sketch.
-Debugging in general was also tedious as there are no easy to use debuggers all debugging had to be done with
-"print to console" method.
+Then after this immediately reset the board twice after connecting it to PC and upload empty sketch.
+Debugging in general was also tedious as there are no easy to use debuggers all debugging had to be done with "print to console" method.

 The most complex single item that had to be created was the actual parsing of PS2 bytes into keystrokes after raw data had been parsed into bytes.
 This is the result of scancode set 2 presenting some invidual keystrokes as 8 separate bytes.
 After the multiple byte